 How to protect yourself?

 Hackers are inventing new types of malware pretty much every day.
 Malicious software usually aims at flaws in browsers and web applications’ plug-ins.
-Luckily, here comes the malware removal software for your protection.
+Luckily, here comes the malware removal software for your protectioneee.
 This prevents the malware from reaching its target.
+There are different ways to protect yourself, and we have listed two ways for you to check this out:

 One way to protect your devices is to install a Web Application Firewall (WAF).
 However, you should note that it works only for HTTP applications.
 It is very efficient in preventing the most common attacks such as cross-site scripting (XSS) and SQL injection.
 In order to do that, WAF investigates all incoming requests with the help of different analytical tools such as signature, reputational and behavioral analysis.